Realme 2 Pro, Realme C1 Discounts and Offers Revealed for Upcoming Sale

-Realme on Saturday announced its ‘You and Realme Days' campaign, which starts February 4 i.e. Monday.
-The four-day sale will end on February 7, and it brings freebies and offers on several Realme smartphones.
+Realme sale has kicked off on Monday, February 4.
+The company, an Oppo spinoff, announced the sale on Saturday, calling it the ‘You and Realme Days' sale.
+The four-day Realme sale will end on February 7, and it brings freebies and offers on several Realme smartphones.
 The company has partnered with MobiKwik to offer 15 percent cashback on purchases as well.
 It is offering gift vouchers and freebies on account of Valentine's Day, with each day hosting different offers.
 Additionally, the consumers will get price discounts on Flipkart, Amazon.in, and Realme.com.

 On the first day of the sale, Realme U1 buyers will get Realme Buds for free if they purchase the phone at 12 noon, 3pm, and 6pm IST on February 4.
 The company notes that this is a limited stock offer and early bird users will be able to grab the earbuds for free.

-On the third day i.e. February 6, the buyers will receive free Google Play Vouchers worth Rs.500 with purchase of Realme 2 Pro.
+On the third day i.e. February 6, the buyers will receive free Google Play Vouchers worth Rs.500 with purchase of Realme 2 Pro (Review).
 Winners of this offer will also be decided through a lucky draw on February 8.

 On the last day, the consumers who purchase the Realme Tech Backpacks at 12 noon, 3pm, and 6pm IST will be able to get Realme Buds for free.
 Again, this is a limited stock offer and customers will be entitled to get the Buds on an early bird basis.